-My mind kept drifting to the mess of papers I’d had to stuff into the filing cabinet.
-Brace had called from the phone-box downstairs just moments before and wouldn’t be dissuaded from coming up.
+My mind was filled with the mess of papers stuffed inside the filing cabinet.
+Brace had called from the phone-box downstairs just moments ago and wouldn’t be dissuaded from coming up.
 There was barely time for me to scrape together my clippings and notes, to get my less-than-sane looking research out of sight before he made it up the stairs.
-Things had recently come to light that meant I’d been pouring over past investigations into my, let’s say condition, when Brace and the telephone’s rattling dance had interrupted me.
-Now my notes and clippings sat in a crumpled wad in the dark at the bottom of the dull tower in the corner of the room.
-Years of asking and looking and digging and hunting, all screwed up in steel because of this impatient, entitled wanker.
+I’d been pouring over my investigations into, let’s call it my condition, when Brace had interrupted me with the telephone’s rattling dance.
+Now, that documented part of me sat in a crumpled wad at the bottom of that dull, steel tower in the corner.
+Years of asking and looking and digging and hunting, left cowering in the dark because of this impatient, entitled prick.

 “Well what, Mr Brace?”

 “You said you’d found her!”

 The poor bastard.
 I felt pity creeping up my chest before I remembered the time it would take to wade though with the screwed-up mess in the filing cabinet.
 I took my feet off the corner of the desk and turned to squarely face him.